Did you encounter “unfortunately, contacts has stopped” error on Android? Is the same error irritating you continuously and willing to fix it?

 - Cache files gather on your device or contact app

-- Contacts app is open or has another app connected to it tried to open it
+- Contacts app is open or is another app connected to it tried to open it

 - Installed an app from Play Store that is not compatible with your phone